 Six practical tips for social media success

 Tips for social media successSocial media is the new résumé.
 In many ways, it’s even better than a résumé – a person’s social media stream can reveal attitudes, biases, and deficiencies that wouldn’t dare appear on a résumé.
-Your online thoughts – blogs, Instagram pictures, tweets on Twitter, posts on Facebook, among others – help to make up the digital you, which friends and strangers alike will use to assess who you are and what you can contribute.
+Your online thoughts are what friends and strangers will use to assess who you are and what you can contribute.
 The things you share on social media become part of who you are.

 With that, here are a few basic rules I try to follow when posting to social media.